On a Stochastic Fundamental Lemma and Its Use for Data-Driven Optimal Control: Numerical Examples

 \section{Numerical Examples}

-We consider two examples for data-driven stochastic OCPs and MPC via PCE.
-Moreover, the estimation \eqref{eq:estimdateWd} is employed to reconstruct the noise realizations.
-In the first (scalar) example, we consider Gaussian distributed noise as well as uniformly distributed noise.
-The second example considers discrete-time stochastic MPC for an aircraft.
-Furthermore, we also verify that noise estimation performs well in open-loop OCPs and MPC problems.
+We consider two examples for data-driven stochastic OCPs and predictive control via PCE.
+Moreover, the least-square estimate~\eqref{eq:noise_estimation_LSE} is employed to reconstruct the disturbance realizations.
+In the first (scalar) example, we consider Gaussian distributed disturbance as well as uniformly distributed disturbance.
+The second example considers discrete-time stochastic predictive control for an aircraft.
+Furthermore, we also verify that the proposed disturbance estimation performs well in open-loop OCPs and predictive control problems.
 To implement the numerical examples in \texttt{julia}, we rely on the toolboxes \texttt{PolyChaos.jl}~\cite{muehlpfordt19polychaos} and \texttt{JuMP.jl}~\cite{Dunning17}.